Gyanankur23/cursor-ai-setup-showcase/README.md

 ## About This Repo

-This Repository marks my first task of the project portfolio showcase as asked by 100Hires.
+This repository documents my first hands‑on setup with Cursor IDE and AI coding extensions as asked by 100Hires.
+It’s a quick showcase of how modern IDEs integrate AI tools seamlessly — from installation to workflow tweaks — all captured in one neat setup.

 ### Author

 Github:- (https://github/com/Gyanankur23)
 Linkedln:- (https://www.linkedin.com/in/gyanankur-baruah-797205338/)

-This repository documents my first hands‑on setup with Cursor IDE and AI coding extensions.
-It’s a quick showcase of how modern IDEs integrate AI tools seamlessly — from installation to workflow tweaks — all captured in one neat setup.
+Feel free to contribute, fork or star the repository.